 In the case of other slashers, whose main twists tend to come from the revealing the identity of the killer, maniac cop need not have bothered as the killer is not built into any back story/relationship with the main characters and when you actually know anything about the killer you know are shown straight away who he is.

 On the other hand, its seldom boring.
 The performances are just too strong, and there are plentiful of nice ‘on location shots’ and action set pieces to keep things moving along.

-It is this attempt at subtly is what makes this film a bit of a let down, or perhaps my expectations were too high.
-I see Bruce Campbell and a tag line ‘you have the right to remain silent… forever’ and I think gore, plain and simple.
+Overall, I see William Lustig, Bruce Campbell and that aforementioned tagline, and I think gore, plain and simple.
 But that is really what is missing.
-The death are plentiful but after about 3 minutes of stalking the fatality is often lack lustre, some blood sprays but most often we have to settle for blood on the blade or worse, boring old broken neck!
-Sure the violence is there, often quite brutal, and there is some mild gore just not nearly enough to make this film as good as it should have been.
+The deaths are plentiful, but after about 3 minutes of stalking the fatality is often lack lustre, some blood sprays, but most often we have to settle for blood on the blade or worse, boring old broken neck!
+Sure, the violence is there, often quite brutal, and there is some mild gore just not nearly enough to make this film as good as it should have been.

 Maybe I just expected better, and its production value and talent see it sit above the poorest examples from the era, but I just can’t help feeling it missed its full potential; admittedly, its probably more accessible that ‘Maniac’ though.